-(For more help with matching a mattress to your sleep style, see The Right Mattress for the Way You Sleep.)
+(For more help with matching a mattress to your sleep style, see The Most Comfortable Saatva Mattress for Your Sleep Style.)

 Don’t feel bad if you and your partner don’t snuggle up at night.
 A recent poll of 1,000 people by Mattress Advisor found that most couples prefer to sleep with some personal space between them.
 In fact, the single most popular sleep position for couples is facing away from each other, on their sides.

 One oft-cited reason is temperature—especially if one sleeper runs hot.
 If you’ve got the room for a king-size bed to spread out in, great, but if not, pay special attention to mattress material.
 Foam beds retain more heat than innerspring mattresses or hybrids that combine foam and coils, which allow for better airflow.
 In the foam category, latex runs cooler than memory foam.

 If you prefer the feeling of memory foam, look for mattresses that incorporate cooling features, such as gel-infused layers, breathable cotton covers, plant-based foams, and materials that wick away moisture.